 The site is noted for its potential to support a range of waterbird species and the presence of some isolated large remnant eucalypts.
 Eels are known to live in the lagoons on site, returning to Jacksons Creek for breeding.

-How does Western Water support the biodiversity of the treatment plant site and the creek?
+How does Greater Western Water support the biodiversity of the treatment plant site and the creek?

 Over many years, Western Water has been enhancing the biodiversity value of the site in partnership with Melbourne Water.
+This work will continue under Greater Western Water.
 Critical works have included removing exotic Willows and replanting the creek banks and nearby land with around 1500 native shrubs and trees.
 We will explore the potential to create more native habitat along the creek as part of the upgrade.

 We also support studies of aquatic life in the creek - like fish and macroinvertebrate counts - and have worked with Melbourne University to better understand the benefits of recycled water for environmental flows for Jacksons Creek.